ibm-cloud-docs/watsonxdata/manage_access.md

       1. Click **Next**.
       1. You can view a table with the list of users and the infrastructure components against each user.
 Select a role against each component from the **Choose a role** list.

       You cannot change the existing role against a user (if it is seen already available in the table) from the page.
-To edit an existing role, see
+To edit an existing role, see step 5.
       {: note}

       1. Click **Save**.
 The data is successfully saved.